mazzasaverio/terraform-gcp-cloud-run/README.md

 ### 4. Billing

 - **Enable Billing**: Ensure billing is enabled on your GCP project for using paid services.

+### 5. Connecting Cloud Build to Your GitHub Account

+- **Authentication Required**: Connect Cloud Build to your GitHub account as authentication is required.
+- **Permissions**: Enable permissions for cloudbuild.gserviceaccount.com to deploy on Cloud Run via the Settings menu on the sidebar.

 ## API Configuration